-Our revenue consisted of consumables sold in the U.S. and internationally associated with our Assisi products; capital and consumables sold in the U.S and internationally associated with our PulseVet platform; capital associated with our Revo Squared products; consumables sold in the U.S associated with our TRUFORMA platform; capital and consumables sold in the U.S. associated with our TRUVIEW products; and capital sold in the U.S. associated with our VetGuardian products.
+Our revenue consisted of consumables sold in the U.S. and internationally associated with our Assisi® products; capital and consumables sold in the U.S and internationally associated with our PulseVet® platform; capital associated with our Revo Squared products; consumables sold in the U.S associated with our TRUFORMA® platform; capital subscriptions and consumable services sold in the U.S. associated with our TRUVIEWTM products; and capital and service agreements sold in the U.S. associated with our VetGuardian® products.